ohduran/checkout-system-technical-challenge/README.md

 Make sure that you have [Docker](https://www.docker.com/) installed on your computer.

-First, open a terminal and change directory to the project root and run `docker-compose build` in order to build the images.
+First, open a terminal, change directory to this project root folder and run `docker-compose build` in order to build the images.

 After that, we need to set up the database, run the migrations and preload some seed data that mimics the example baskets in the specification.
 For that, run the following command: